U.S. DEPARTMENT OF THE INTERIORBUREAU OF LAND MANAGEMENT

 BLM has closed more than 1,400 hazardous mine openings.
 Future mine closures to address the remaining 8,600 openings will be focused on areas with high public use.

-For more information on the AML program, please visit the BLM National Abandoned Mine Lands site.
+Click here for more information on the AML program or please visit the BLM National Abandoned Mine Lands site.
 For more specific Colorado information, download Colorado's abandoned Mine Land Workplan for Fiscal Year 2007-2013 .